How Infrared Heating Is Cheaper To Run. Myth Buster Ep. 1

 One of the biggest areas to fall victim to this is that of new technology.
 Misinformation about new technologies such as Far Infrared (FIR) are spreading despite the many articles out there discussing the real benefits and issues of the product.

-Through a series of topical blogs, we will address the largest myths regarding Far Infrared technology and hopefully finally quash these misconceptions for good.
+Through a series of topical blogs, we will address the largest myths regarding Far Infrared heating technology and hopefully finally quash these misconceptions for good.
 By using a question-and-answer method, these blogs will aim to cover the most asked questions created from misinformation and will give evidential or scientific answers to satiate these queries.

 Episode 1: “But electric heating is expensive?”